Barbara Schett: 1997

-She started the season with the loss at the first round of ASB Classic in Auckland, and then lost at the Hobart International, also in the first round.
-She reached the third round of the Australian Open, losing to the fourth seed and eventual winner Martina Hingis.
-Schett then made the chain of three consecutive first-round losses, at the Open Gaz de France (Paris), in Hanover and at the Pacific Life Open (Indian Wells).
+She started the season with a loss in the first round at Auckland, and then lost at the Hobart International, also in the first round.
+She reached the third round of the Australian Open, losing to the fourth seed and eventual winner, Martina Hingis.
+Schett then made the chain of three consecutive first-round losses, at Paris, in Hanover and Indian Wells.

 She then reached the fourth round of Miami Masters (lost to Iva Majoli in three sets, 2–6, 6–4, 2–6) and the third round in Hilton Head (lost to Martina Hingis with 3–6, 3–6).
 Schett reached the second round of Bausch & Lomb Championships (lost in the second round to Jana Novotná), the quarterfinals in Hamburg (lost to Ruxandra Dragomir), the second round of the Italian Open (lost to Monica Seles) and the second round of the German Open (lost to Arantxa Sánchez Vicario).
 Playing with Silvia Farina Elia, Schett reached the semifinals of the women's doubles tournament in Paris, and the quarterfinals of Hanover and Rome (Rome with Patty Schnyder).
 At the second Grand Slam tournament of the season, the French Open, Schett retired from her first-round match.
 Her next tournament was at Wimbledon where she lost in the second round to Magdalena Grzybowska (6–4, 3–6, 2–6).

 Schett then reached her first consecutive final at Palermo, but lost to the second seed Sandrine Testud; also won the doubles title with Silvia Farina Elia.
 She then lost in the first round of J&S Cup in Warsaw to Virginia Ruano Pascual.
 Schett won her second tournament at the WTA Austria tournament in her native Austria, in Maria Lankowitz.
 She defeated Henrieta Nagyová in the final.
 She then made the chain of four consecutive second round losses, at the Atlanta tournament (lost to Sarah Pitkowski), US Open (lost to Kimberly Po), in Leipzig (lost to Iva Majoli) and in Filderstadt (lost to Anna Kournikova).

 Schett finished the 1997 season at the Zurich Open.
 She retired from her match of the first round, played against Ai Sugiyama.